ArtemIlinn/algotrading/README.md

-Project of predicting stock prices and movements using ML, and creating (low-frequency) trading stratedies
+Project of predicting stock prices and movements using supervised learning, and creating (low-frequency) trading stratedies